Zeta functions of regular arithmetic schemes at s=0: Weil- etale cohomology

-It remains to check the commutativity of the diagram.
-The complex is concentrated in degree 2, in particular acyclic in degrees $>2$.
-It follows that the horizontal maps in the diagram of the proposition uniquely factor through the truncated complex $\mbox{\emph{R}}\Gamma(\overline{Y}_{et},\mathbb{Z})_{\leq2}$.
+It remains to check the commutativity of the square above.
+The complex is concentrated in degree 2.
+It follows that both $a_Y$ and $\alpha_Y$ uniquely factor through the truncated complex $\mbox{R}\Gamma(Y_{et},\mathbb{Z})_{\leq2}$.
 It is therefore enough to show that the square

 commutes.
 The exact triangle

 induces an exact sequence of abelian groups

 which shows that the map